 Even if you’re on the right track, it’s hard to feel like you can relax when it comes to your money.
 You might find yourself anxious about spending on necessary items, or you might deny yourself small luxuries such as going out to dinner and the movies or even buying that pumpkin spice latte you’ve been waiting for since last fall.

-In a Gallup poll Opens in new window, Americans recently reported more worries about seven different financial issues than they did in a previous year, from not having enough money for retirement to not being able to pay their rent or mortgage.
+In a Gallup poll1, Americans recently reported more worries about seven different financial issues than they did in a previous year, from not having enough money for retirement to not being able to pay their rent or mortgage.

 Perhaps you can relate?
 If your money worries are keeping you up at night, here are a few small steps that help in two ways: They soothe your anxious mind, letting you feel better about your finances, while also providing good tactics for actually better managing your money.
 (And hey – give yourself a little pat on the back.
 The fact that you are here reading this article is itself a smart step toward financial peace of mind.
 Good for you!)